Coupon-eligible converter box: Absolute requirements

-CECBs must consume no more than an average of 2 watts of power when not in use (no video or audio display).
-They must provide an automatic power-down option that can put the unit in standby mode when it has not received any commands for a while.
+CECBs could not consume more than an average of 2 watts of power when not in use (when there was no video or audio display).
+They had to provide an automatic power-down option that could put the unit in standby mode when it hadn't received any commands for a period of time.

 Optional features

 Manufacturers could self-certify compliance with these requirements, but had to provide test results and two units to the NTIA for ad hoc testing.
 The FCC could also test converter boxes at the NTIA's request.
 Among the optional features permitted, but not required, were the following: